OdabasiMehmet/DevopsFoundations/05-Terraform/commands.md

 * terraform validate: Check terraform sysntax before running plan or apply command.

-* terraform format: Scan the configuration file and improve the readability of the code by formatting it into a canonical format.
+* terraform fmt: Scan the configuration file and improve the readability of the code by formatting it into a canonical format.

 * terraform show: Print out the current state of the resources